 This comprehensive alto recorder method really does cover all the bases in a very concise and authoritative manner and is highly recommended to experienced musicians wanting to get up to speed as solo alto recorder players as quickly as possible.

-Kuhlbach and Nitka: The Recorder Guide
+Johanna Kuhlbach and Arthur Nitka: The Recorder Guide

 This method from the mid-sixties is vague of title and rather dated in its appearance, content, and pedagogy, but it does offer one very commendable, useful, and unique feature: it allows classes consisting of both soprano and alto recorders (or two individual soprano and alto players) to learn their instruments together and simultaneously using soprano/alto duet materials.
 Given the differences in range and fingering systems between soprano and alto recorders, this is not as easy as it might seem, which is why most other recorder methods are published in two versions, one for C recorders and another for F recorders.The typography and layout are, in comparison to present-day standards, rather primitive and home-brew in appearance, and the content and pedagogy are similarly simplistic, reflecting an earlier era when unschooled amateur players could publish method books and represent themselves as recorder teachers.
 The format, however, is unusual and very useful for two people sharing one copy: it is spiral-bound, so as to lay flat on a music stand, and the landscape format is similar to that used in many publications of organ music.
 The book is quite thick, not so much because of rich content but rather because it is heavily padded with a lot of white space and primitive illustrations cribbed from public domain historical sources.